Close

 • Caregiver alerts: Yes

-The Classic Guardian’s lower price comes with fewer features.
-The necklace and wristbands do not have a two-way speaker like every other Medical Guardian device—just a help button.
-Two-way speakers let you talk directly to the monitoring center from your device.
+The MGClassic’s lower price comes with fewer features.
+The necklace and wristbands do not have a two-way speaker like every other Medical Guardian device-just a help button.
+The biggest advantage of two-way speakers is that you can talk directly to the monitoring center from your device.
 You can still speak to the monitoring center using the two-way speaker on the base unit, and if you press the help button on the base but don’t say anything, the monitoring center staff will assume you need help and send it your way.

 • Monthly fee: $37.95